samerxye-zz/118-project2/README.md

 ## TODO:
 1. implement header info and append to each packet
   - What info do we need for **reliable** delivery? for GBN?
-  a.
-ACK#
+  - CURRENTLY IMPLEMENTED:
-     - First implement stop-and-wait.
-Only send out next packet upon receiving an ACK. (ie. window size = 1)
+    - ACK# from client to server is the SEQ# of the next expected packet
-     - Implement Seq#
+    - SEQ# from server to client is the SEQ# of the current packet
   - Implement window size
 2. implement handshake
   - SYN, SYNACK, END
   - close also?
 FIN, ACK